krzentner/language-world/data/gpt-3.5-turbo/chain_md/button-press-3.md

-For the task `button-press`, if the robot needs to push the button from the front, it should perform the following steps:
+To push the button from the front, the robot should perform the following steps:
     Steps:  1.
-Put gripper in front of the button  2.
-Push forward on the button The gripper should be lined up centered in front of the button.
+Move the gripper near the button  2.
+Push the button from the front First, move the gripper near the button from the front.
-- When the robot's gripper is not centered in front of the button, the robot should put gripper in front of the button.
+    - When the robot's gripper is not near the button, the robot should move the gripper near the button from the front.
-Now that the gripper is lined up, just push forward on the button.
+    Once the gripper is near the button, push the button from the front.
-- When the robot's gripper is centered in front of the button, the robot should push forward on the button.
+    - When the robot's gripper is near the button, the robot should push the button from the front.